ne-bytes/ne-bytes.github.io/src/posts/smart-notes-for-developers.md

 ## NE Bytes 25th January 2023 @ 19:00 - 20:30 GMT

-Join us for our first event of 2023 with Sam Hogarth
+We're back from our long winter rest and pleased to have Sam Hogarth with us for our first event of 2023!

 ### Smart Notes for Developers